Krokodil, also known as the zombie drug, has effects similar to opiates, yet it can be more dangerous and deadly.

 Depending on how it’s made, these toxic ingredients aren’t typically removed from the desomorphine before it’s sold and consumed.

-Effects of Krokodil
+Effects of Krokodil Addiction

 Krokodil effects are similar to heroin and other opioids.
 Krokodil drug effects tend to occur within two to three minutes after administration.
-The effects are estimated to be 10 times stronger than morphine and in some cases as much as 15 times more powerful.
+The effects are estimated to be 10 times stronger than morphine and sometimes as much as 15 times more powerful.
 People may feel a short-lived high like that of heroin.
 Krokodil drug effects can include not only the euphoric high but also respiratory depression and drowsiness.

 - Vein damage